PKPublicCode/SecuredApi/Docs/Product/Details.md

 [Routing Configuration](./RoutingConfiguration.md)
 [Actions](./Actions.md)

-# Configuration and dependencies
+# Components and Dependencies

-To better understand configuration, it's important to understand main application building blocks and dependencies
+SecuredAPI is designed as simple and straightforward as possible, however has a different components that depends on the communication with the infrastructure.
+For example SecuredAPI service has to know where\how to load routing configuration.
+In addition several actions work on top of the components that uses external infrastructure and services, that obviously require configuration too.
+To configure SecuredAPI in efficient and cost effective way it's important to understand main application building blocks and dependencies.

 ![](./../Img/dependencies.png)

-Gateway service obviously is a central part of the gateway solution.
+Gateway service obviously is a central part of the SecuredAPI solution.
 At the startup Gateway applies (application configuration)(./ApplicationConfiguration.md), that includes configuration of connection to the dependencies.
 Once application is started, it loads [routing configuration file](./RoutingConfiguration.md) together with parameters (called [global configuration](./GlobalVariablesConfiguration.md)).
 Once routing configuration is loaded and applied, service can process [incoming requests](./Routing.md).

 1. Routing Configuration is the only mandatory dependency of the Gateways service.
 Configuration consists of the path to routing configuration file (required) and path to the global variables configuration file (optional).
 Service load and apply this configuration right after startup and reloads it according configured time interval.